-The Council requires all affordable homes to be of good design and guality and fit for purpose.
+The Council requires all affordable homes to be of good design and quality and fit for purpose.

-To ensure the creation of mixed and integrated communities the affordable homes should be 'tenure blind'.
-This means that it should not be visually distinguishable from the market housing on the site in terms of build quality, materials, detailing, levels of amenity space and privacy including the treatment of gardens and boundaries.
+To ensure the creation of sustainable and integrated communities, the affordable homes should be 'tenure blind'.
+This means that they should not be visually distinguishable from the market housing on the site in terms of build quality, materials, detailing, levels of amenity space and privacy including the treatment of gardens and boundaries.

-The homes must as a minimum meet the Technical Housing Standards - Nationally Described Space Standard (March 2015, partially updated May 2016) as set out in Annex 2 or as can be demonstrated to be acceptable to Registered Providers.
+It is advised that the homes should meet the Technical Housing Standards - Nationally Described Space Standard (March 2015, partially updated May 2016) as set out in Annex 2, or as can be demonstrated to be acceptable to Registered Providers.
 Good space standards are required as affordable homes will normally be let to maximum occupancy as a consequence of the Social Housing Size Criteria, which requires two children to share a bedroom up to the age of 10, and for two of the same sex children to share up to the age of 18.